Adam-ZS/USB-WiFi-Keylogger/README.md

 # USB WiFi Keylogger
 > Academic Cybersecurity Project

 A hardware USB pass-through keylogger using an Arduino Pro Micro, USB Host Shield (MAX3421E), and ESP32.
-Captures keystrokes from any USB keyboard, sends them to PC and serves them over WiFi via a browser interface.
+Captures keystrokes from any USB keyboard, forwards them transparently to the PC, and serves them over WiFi via a browser interface.

 ---